 1. The Appearance

 A saree is definitely a very elegant ensemble, provided you style and funnel rid of it.
-If a person does not take proper care of the fundamentals, every of sarees or figures neglect to appear attractive.
+If a person does not take proper care of the fundamentals, every sarees or figure neglect to appear attractive.
 So, plan in advance.
 Come up with something to the minutest detail.

 - ‘Balance may be the Key’ – Since searching (and feeling) svelte is on agenda, arrange for a glance that’s balanced, and the one which won’t draw unnecessary focus on your condition spots.

-- Over the very best, garish sarees, make-up, jewellery and hairdos could make you look maturer, and most likely, bulkier too.
+- Over the very best, garnish sarees, make-up, jewellery and hairdos could make you look mature, and most likely, bulkier too.

 Concentrate on developing a feminine and modest look.

 - ‘The Color’ – Planning ‘the look’ also involves selecting your colours wisely.
 Choose sarees in single colours, preferably.
-It’s a properly-known fact, worth repeating here, that more dark, denser colours are slimming compared to lighter, light-reflecting ones.
+It’s a properly-known fact, worth repeating here, that darker, denser colours are slimming compared to lighter, light-reflecting ones.
 Neon colours and stark whites won’t do much for body skimming.